-What Does BIM Mean for Civil Engineers? by Adam Strafaci, Autodesk modeling" and look at the first two pages of returns, the only entries that attempt to connect BIM and civil engineering belong to Autodesk or one of their civil resellers.
+What Does BIM Mean for Civil Engineers? by Adam Strafaci, Autodesk entries that attempt to connect BIM and civil engineering belong to Autodesk or one of their civil resellers.
 All other hits refer to BIM in an architectural/building sense.
 If there is a specific software program mentioned, it is Autodesk's Revit product.
 A caveat to this is the civil/structural engineering specialty field of bridge construction which can also be modeled using Revit.
 Bridge construction is a bit of a hybrid in that it is similar to building design and can also legitimately be related to BIM.